hlfortunali/NetAssistant/README.md

 # NetAssistant
 A network debugging assistant based on Qt GUI.
+I fork this from another repo and compile it under Qt6.
+As the original porject is compiled under Qt5, a little change is needed.

 ## Features:
 1. UDP；